rohanbhateja0/cstk-fastlane/docs/pages/library/templates/landing-page.md

 # Landing Page

 **Landing Page:** A standalone entry page (e.g., homepage) with a comprehensive layout as described.
-The Landing Page template is a core component of the FastLane Website built on Sitecore, inheriting properties and fields from the base "Page" template.
+The Landing Page template is a core component of the Catalyst Website built on ContentStack, inheriting properties and fields from the base "Page" content type.

 This template is tailored to create high-impact entry pages that effectively communicate the brand message, engage visitors, and guide them toward desired actions.